disasters/eligos/README.md

 Service framework for Rust!

 Concepts:
-* Codec: deserializes requests and serialize responses
+* `Codec` deserializes requests and serialize responses
-* Service: accepts from a listening socket and hands the connection to a Receiver
+* `Service` accepts from a listening socket and hands the connection to one of the supplied `Receiver`s
-* Receiver: uses user-supplied logic to handle a request and optionally respond.
+* `Receiver` uses user-supplied logic to handle a request and optionally respond.
 Every Receiver has its own thread and MIO event loop.

 ```
 extern crate bytes;